andrew/ultimate-awesome/README.md

 - [awesome-haxe-gamedev](https://github.com/Dvergar/awesome-haxe-gamedev) - Resources for game development on haxe.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
+- [awesome-courses](https://github.com/fffaraz/awesome-courses) - List of free online programming/CS courses [Massive Open Online Courses].
 - [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
 This project focuses solely on single-object tracking.
 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) - A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.
-- [awesome-courses](https://github.com/fffaraz/awesome-courses) - List of free online programming/CS courses [Massive Open Online Courses].
 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff.
 - [Awesome-3D-Detectors](https://github.com/Hub-Tian/Awesome-3D-Detectors) - Paperlist of awesome 3D detection methods.
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
+- [awesome-quantum-ml](https://github.com/artix41/awesome-quantum-ml) - Curated list of awesome papers and resources in quantum machine learning.
 - [awesome-polymer](https://github.com/Granze/awesome-polymer) - A collection of awesome Polymer resources.
 - [awesome-gh-cli-extensions](https://github.com/kodepandai/awesome-gh-cli-extensions) - Awesome list of GitHub cli extensions.
 - [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.
 - [awesome-stoat](https://github.com/stoatchat/awesome-stoat) - Collection of Stoat libraries, bots, clients and other cool stuff.
-- [awesome-quantum-ml](https://github.com/artix41/awesome-quantum-ml) - Curated list of awesome papers and resources in quantum machine learning.
 - [Awesome-Ollama](https://github.com/EndoTheDev/Awesome-Ollama) - An opinionated list of awesome Ollama web and desktop uis, frameworks, libraries, software and resources.
 - [awesome-opensource-israel](https://github.com/lirantal/awesome-opensource-israel) - A curated list of Israeli-made projects, events, and individuals.
 - [awesome-supabase](https://github.com/lyqht/awesome-supabase) - Official awesome-list of Supabase Starters & Resources ⚡️ .
 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [awesome-infrared-small-targets](https://github.com/Tianfang-Zhang/awesome-infrared-small-targets) - List of awesome infrared small targets detection methods!.
+- [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [mac-awesomeTools](https://github.com/SuJunming/mac-awesomeTools) - Mac常用软件等等，有你需要的！.
 - [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
 Explore the blend of machine learning algorithms and musical creativity.
 - [Awesome-LVLM-Attack](https://github.com/liudaizong/Awesome-LVLM-Attack) - 😎 up-to-date & curated list of awesome Attacks on Large-Vision-Language-Models papers, methods & resources.